pmahnke/transitionelement/_posts/2024/2024-08-17-peru_overview.md

 There are also a lot of burgers, pizza and Chinese restaurants in most towns.

+Also, tap water isn't safe to drink, so you need to buy bottled water, or bring a filter.
+We brough a Sawyer Squeeze that we use camping and it was very easy to refill bottles every other day or so.

 ### Costs

 Peru is fairly inexpensive for American and European tourists.
 You could do things very cheaply with hostels and street food, or go higher end, but it is all reasonable.